ssenmosip/mosip-temp-documentation/ABIS-APIs.md

 -----| ------
 1 | Internal error - Unknown
 2 | Aborted
-3 | Unexpected error - Unable to access biometric data 4 | Unable to serve the request
+3 | Unexpected error
-5 | Invalid request / Missing mandatory fields
+4 | Unable to serve the request
-6 | Unauthorized Access
+5 | Missing reference id
 7 | Unable to fetch biometric details

 All the below operations send biometric data in CBEFF format.
 (Please refer to the [**link**](MOSIP-Biometric-Data-Specifications#cbeff-xml) for sample cbeff data)